 Which is the best website to learn Python?

 Ultimately, the best website to learn Python will be the one that interests your student the most.
 Looking through our resources below, see if you spot one that will stand out for your child.

 Would your student benefit from small group teaching, creative projects, and lots of practice with core skills?
-Create & Learn’s Python for AI Units 1-4 are likely to be the best fit.
+Create & Learn’s Python for AI class is likely to be the best fit.
 We strongly believe your student succeeds when they have the chance to demonstrate and explore their other interests and passions through code.

 Discover the best resources to learn Python programming for beginners